vatesfr/xen-orchestra/installation.md

 The only dependency you have to install by yourself is [Node.js](http://nodejs.org).
 For more information you may check [this page](http://nodejs.org/download/).

-Once you have it, you can use `npm` to install the other dependencies: for both XO-Server and XO-Web, go into their respective folder and launch the following command:
+Once you have it, you can use `npm` to install the other dependencies: go into XO-Server directory and launch the following command:

 	npm install